 All Birds and Bees counselling and education sessions are person centred and are designed specifically for each individual.
 Sessions may include sexual history, assessment, program design, delivery, as well as resources and reports.

-Counselling sessions are available via skype, if transport or distance is a problem.
+Counselling sessions are available via teleconferencing if transport or distance is a problem.